EGroupware/rag/README.md

 - [ ] configure which type of index (RAG/Embeddings or Fulltext) to create and
 - [ ] for which (supported) apps to create or not create the indexes
 > Calculating and storing Embeddings, and to much lower extend also the Fulltext index, costs a not to diminishing amount of storage the tokes!

+## Usage
+* RAG does not (yet) has it's own UI!
+* use InfoLog or Tracker's search-field prefixed with an ampersand `&` e.g. `&mariadb high cpu load`
+> Clicking on the RAG icon gives currently gives an error!